cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

   Importing legacy dumps with old metadata is still supported.
   However, if you have code that relies on the old metadata structure, you will need to adjust it to work with the new structure.
-- The Protector will no longer create dumps in directories.
+- The Protector will no longer create dumps in subdirectories.

 ### General